joomdev/Mighty-Addons/README.md

 12. **Content Toggle Widget** - Create Content toggle section to display two variation of a content.
 13. **WhatsApp Chat Widget** - Add a floating WhatsApp Chatbox on your WordPress site.
 14. **Timeline** - Solve all your events showcase problems by showing them through Timeline by using different factors.
+15. **Link Effects** - Link Effects for applying cool effects on links.

 ### Mighty Addons Extensions
 1. **Cross-Site Copy Paste Style (Pro)** - The feature allows you to copy the style of website A to Website B.